content-left-bg.png

 Follow the managing excessive heat in schools guidelines when participating in very hot or extreme heat conditions.
 Consider water mist locations in hot weather.

-Establish hydration protocols for particpants before during and after the event.
-Make water available more frequently around the course in conditions of extreme temperature.
+Establish hydration protocols for participants before during and after the event.
+Make water available more frequently around the course in conditions of extreme temperature

 Facilities and equipment hazards Control measures

-Electricity If power is required, ensure extension leads do not pose a tripping hazard.
+• ensure extension leads do not pose a tripping hazard

 Hazardous equipment